A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT-POD for model order reduction

 \subsection{Multi-phase wave}

-The dataset for this example has been generated solving the unsteady Navier Stokes equations for two incompressible, isothermal immiscible fluids.
-The domain is given by the rectangle $\Omega = [-2.5,3.5]\times[-0.5,1.2]$ and the computational domain (see~\cref{fig:multiphase_domain}) is obtained with a structured grid composed by $250 \times 75$ hexahedral cells.
-The results are obtained using the \texttt{interFoam} solver developed in the OpenFOAM finite volume library.
-For what concerns the velocity field we apply a uniform velocity $U=(0.25,0) \unit{m/s}$ on the left side of the domain, a \texttt{noslip} condition on the bottom of the domain, and a \texttt{zeroGradient} (i.e. $\nabla U \cdot n = 0)$ condition on the bottom and right side of the domain.
-For the pressure field we used, a uniform \texttt{totalPressure} with $p=0 \unit{kg/(m s^2)}$ to the bottom boundary, and a uniform \texttt{fixedFluxPressure} with $p=0 \unit{kg/(m s^2)}$ on other boundaries.
-The $\alpha_w$ field, that varies between $0$ and $1$ and represents the fraction of volume of water in each cell, has a uniform condition $\alpha_w=0$ on the bottom boundary and a \texttt{zeroGradient} condition on the other boundaries.
-The properties of the two phases are set as $\rho_1 = 10^3 \unit{kg/m^3}$, $\nu_1 = 10^{-6} \unit{m^2/s}$, and $\rho_2 = 1\unit{kg/m^3}$, $\nu_2 = 1.48 \cdot 10^-5 \unit{m^2/s}$, where $\rho_1$, $\rho_2$ and $\nu_1$, $\nu_2$ are the density and the kinematic viscosity of the first and second phase, respectively.
-Snapshots are collected in the time window $[0,5]$.
-The \cref{fig:multi_ROM,fig:multi_ROM_20modes} are the result of applying the same RCDT-POD projection procedure proceeding, now to the multi-phase wave data set generated by the above setting (the phase parameter $\alpha_w$, denoting the fraction of water/air, is shown in these figures), using 5 and 20 modes respectively.
+The data set for this example has been generated by solving the unsteady Navier Stokes equations for two incompressible, isothermal immiscible fluids.
+The domain is given by the rectangle $\Omega = [-2.5,3.5]\times[-0.5,1.2]$ and the computational domain (see~\cref{fig:multi-phase_domain}) is obtained with a structured grid composed by $250 \times 75$ quadrilateral cells.
+The results are obtained using the \texttt{interFoam} solver developed in the OpenFOAM\textsuperscript{\textregistered} finite volume library.
+We refer to \cite{Larsen2019} for more details on the specific equations that are solved and for the numerical implementation.
+For what concerns the velocity field, we apply a uniform velocity $U=(0.25,0) \unit{m/s}$ on the left side of the domain, a \texttt{noslip} condition on the bottom of the domain, and a \texttt{zeroGradient} (i.e. $\nabla U \cdot n = 0)$ condition on the top and right side of the domain.
+For the pressure field, we used a uniform \texttt{totalPressure} with $p=0 \unit{kg/(m s^2)}$ to the bottom boundary and a uniform \texttt{fixedFluxPressure} with $p=0 \unit{kg/(m s^2)}$ on other boundaries.
+The field $\alpha_w$, which varies between $0$ and $1$ and represents the fraction of volume of water in each cell, has a uniform condition $\alpha_w=0$ on the bottom boundary and a \texttt{zeroGradient} condition on the other boundaries.
+The properties of the two phases are set as $\rho_1 = 10^3 \unit{kg/m^3}$, $\nu_1 = 10^{-6} \unit{m^2/s}$, and $\rho_2 = 1\unit{kg/m^3}$, $\nu_2 = 1.48 \cdot 10^{-5} \unit{m^2/s}$, where $\rho_1$, $\rho_2$ and $\nu_1$, $\nu_2$ are the density and the kinematic viscosity of the first and second phase, respectively.
+Snapshots are collected in the $[0,5]\unit{s}$ time window.

 For RCDT-POD, the CFD data is interpolated onto a uniform grid of size $200 \times 150$.
-The number of time steps in this data set is $N_t = 200$.
-The initial condition for the velocity field is uniform $U=(0.25,0) \unit{m/s}$, for the pressure field is uniform $p=0\unit{kg/(m s^2)}$, while for the $\alpha_w$ field is set according to following profile:
+The number of time steps in this data set is $N_t = 199$, discounting the initial.
+The initial condition for the velocity field is uniform $U=(0.25,0) \unit{m/s}$, for the pressure field is uniform $p=0\unit{kg/(m s^2)}$, while for the $\alpha_w$ field is set according to the following profile: